francyya/Music_Taste_Analysis/README.md

 # Music_Taste_Analysis
-This is the user tastes analysis using Spotify API
+This is the user tastes analysis using Spotify API.
+   Name